Are you a Hair Transplant Surgeon seeking trained technicians to assist with certain hair restoration procedures and other routine duties.

 This Open University style course provides the vehicle to qualification as a Hair Restoration Technician within the auspices of The Trichological Society.
 Graduands will be elected to Membership and be entitled to use the post-nominal letters TTS Dip.HRT.
 Graduates of this course pay reasonable annual subscriptions to The Trichological Society (a not-for-profit professional association) and receive a listing on its celebrated Portal, and an ongoing advice service.

 This course which is both academic and practical.
 The academic part is designed to be completed within 2 x 10 month years.
 All essays are marked / corrected by independent Consultant Dermatologists.

 PRACTICAL TRAINING/ EXPERIENCE (experienced technicians may have exemption)

 The practical part of this course which may vary with individual aptitudes and abilities should theoretically take approx. 8 weeks with tutorials and skill development under the control of experienced tutors at established specialist clinics in London’s Harley Street to observe and develop a high level of proficiency in the performance of the specific surgical support services, and ancillary duties associated with the smooth operation of such a practice.
-Students will also be expected to develop good patient relationship skills (daily fee £100).
+Students will also be expected to develop good patient relationship skills (daily fees may apply).

 Overview and requirements